Kuryaka/Daybreak-Cage-Library/README.md

 Minimum print settings: 3+ walls, 1mm+ roofs and floors.
 0.3mm layer height.
 Print motor-side-down (default arrangement) with supports.
 My preferred print settings: 2mm walls (5 walls), 1.6mm roofs and floors, 0.2mm layer height.
 Support roofs enabled in Cura with 0.4mm Z gap for easy removal.

-Please contact me at kurymakesthings@gmail.com or on Discord (Kuryaka #0932) in the BAFT or /r/Nerf servers (or wherever you happen to find me!) if you have questions or source file requests.
+Please contact me at kurymakesthings@gmail.com or on Discord (Kuryaka #0932) in the BAFT or /r/Nerf servers if you have questions or source file requests.

 Major Changelog:
 v3: Teardrop shaped dart tunnel for printability, wider flywheel clearance.
 Chamfers instead of fillets to reduce filesize.